seven1m/onebody-help/administration/settings_-_part_c.md

     News: how often?
 Is it configurable, does it still happen?
-    Create catch-all route on mailgun?
+    Create catch-all route on mailgun, what does that do?